yutatokoi/website/writing/what-is-formal-methods.md

 Medical devices, nuclear power plants, aviation

-Amazon Web Services (Automated Reasoning Group), Microsoft (RiSE), Facebook
+Amazon Web Services (Automated Reasoning Group), Microsoft (RiSE), Facebook, Google, Capgemini Engineering

 Hardware verification (this is outside of formal methods in software, but it is very prevalent in industry)

 ## How is formal methods

-Programming languages: Coq, Agda, Lean, Dafny, Cedar, TLA+
+Programming languages: Coq, Agda, Lean, Dafny, Cedar, TLA+, SPARK